German Red Cross Committee on International Humanitarian Law

 DRK-Fachausschuss Humanitaeres Voelkerrecht

-As the German Committee on IHL, it pursues the goal of providing a platform for discussion and coordination between the German Red Cross, academia and the various departments of the Federal Government.
-In this context, questions on the implementation of international humanitarian law in the German legal and administrative system, the dissemination of international humanitarian law and its further development are among the substantive focal points of the Committee.
-In its deliberations, the Committee addresses current problems of international law, makes recommendations, participates in the drafting of conference resolutions and in the development of international agreements, and through its discussions contributes to the formulation of positions of the Federal Government on questions of international humanitarian law.
+As the German Committee on IHL, its objective is to provide a platform for discussion and coordination between the German Red Cross, academia and the various ministries of the German Federal Government.
+The Committee’s substantive priorities include issues relating to the implementation of international humanitarian law into the German legal and administrative system, the dissemination of international humanitarian law and its further development.
+In its deliberations, the Committee addresses current issues of international law, issues recommendations, contributes to the development of conference resolutions and international treaties, and, through its discussions, generally contributes to the formulation of positions of the German Federal Government on matters of international humanitarian law.

 Work of the Committee

-The German Committee on International Humanitarian Law continuously publishes the report on the implementation of international humanitarian law in the Federal Republic of Germany (for more on this, see below).
-In addition, the active role that the Committee has taken with regard to the development of the Additional Protocols to the Geneva Conventions of 1977 and their ratification by Germany is particularly noteworthy.
+The German Committee on International Humanitarian Law continuously publishes the Report on the Implementation of International Humanitarian Law in the Federal Republic of Germany.
+Further information is provided below.
+In addition, particular mention should be made of the active role the Committee played in relation to the development of the 1977 Additional Protocols to the Geneva Conventions and their ratification by Germany.

-The problem of the use of cluster munitions and the German initiative regarding an international convention on cluster munitions were also discussed in detail by the committee.
-Members of the German Red Cross and the German government agreed that such a convention should also contain provisions on victim assistance.
-In addition, the German government took up a demand of the German Red Cross and lobbied internationally to include the problem of potentially indiscriminate effects of cluster munitions.
-The Convention on Cluster Munitions, which was finally adopted in 2008 and includes these two aspects, also reflects the importance of exchanges within the Committee.
+The issue of the use of cluster munitions and the German initiative concerning an international treaty on cluster munitions were also discussed in detail within the Committee.
+In this context, members of the German Red Cross and the Federal Government agreed that such a treaty should also include provisions on victim assistance.
+Moreover, the Federal Government took up a request by the German Red Cross and advocated at the international level for the problem of the potentially indiscriminate effects of cluster munitions also to be addressed.
+The Convention on Cluster Munitions, which was ultimately adopted in 2008 and includes, among other things, these two aspects, also reflects the importance of the exchange within the Committee.

-In addition, the Committee has made a decisive contribution in the field of international criminal law by assisting in both the establishment of the International Criminal Court and the national implementation of international criminal law.
-In particular, issues relating to the Statute of the International Criminal Court, such as the elements of crime, were discussed in depth by the Committee, which was also involved in the drafting of the (German) International Criminal Code.
+The Committee has also made a decisive contribution in the field of international criminal law by participating both in the establishment of the International Criminal Court and in the national implementation of international criminal law.
+In particular, questions relating to the Statute of the International Criminal Court, such as the Elements of Crimes, were discussed in depth within the Committee, which was also involved in the drafting of the German Code of Crimes against International Law.

 Members